 The Bottom Dollars

-These "serial heart stealers" [The Deli Magazine] produce an absolute wall of sound; thunderous drums echoing behind a classic rock rhythm section with soaring, lush vocal harmonies.
-Take that picture and paint it with shades of The Clash's on-stage dominance, the vibe of The Band circa 'Rock of Ages' and the power of My Morning Jacket and you've almost got The Bottom Dollars.
+These "serial heart stealers" [The Deli Magazine] produce an absolute wall of sound...
+Thunderous drums echoing behind a classic rock rhythm section with soaring, lush vocal harmonies.
+Take that picture and paint it with shades of The Clash's on-stage bravado, the vibe of The Band circa 'Rock of Ages' and the power of My Morning Jacket and well, you've almost got The Bottom Dollars.

-Hailing from Brooklyn, NY, this proudly-loud five piece are quickly becoming a point of discussion for bloggers and tapers, as well as eager & sweaty concert-goers all across the country, gaining accolades in NPR: All Songs Considered, KEXP, Daytrotter, Village Voice, Relix Magazine, ScoutMob, NME Magazine (UK & Europe), as well as many other notable publications.
+Hailing from Brooklyn, NY, this proudly-loud five piece have quickly become a point of discussion for bloggers, tapers, as well as eager, sweaty concert-goers all across the North America, gaining accolades in NPR: All Songs Considered, KEXP, Daytrotter, Village Voice, Relix Magazine, ScoutMob, NME Magazine (UK & Europe), The Wild Honey Pie (Best of SXSW 2013) as well as many other notable publications.

 "Professional Sonic Assassins." - CMJ.com